2025 RULES & FORMAT FOR COMPETITIONS

 -

-- Mono– This category includes monochromatic images (except those defined as “Creative” below), which are completely desaturated into black, white and gray or contain only one single color tone (e.g. sepia, blue, etc.).
+- Mono – This category includes monochromatic images (except those defined as “Creative/Interpretive” below), which are completely desaturated into black, white and gray or contain only one single color tone (e.g. sepia, blue, etc.).
 Digital enhancement is allowed but the image must maintain a realistic or natural look.
-Infrared images in one color tone are allowed
+Infrared images in one color tone are allowed.

-- Creative Category Content: The entrant MUST take all of the components of the photo.
+- Creative/Interpretive category content: The entrant MUST take all the components of the photo.
 The photograph may be enhanced in many ways (example – add textures, backgrounds, frames, creative brushes).

 -